carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/05-Containers.md

 > > singularity shell test.sif
 > > ~~~
 > > {: .language-bash}
+> > Will give me an interactive terminal that looks like this:
 > > ~~~
 > > Singularity>
 > > ~~~